-New year, new ottoman.
-After analysing our past failures we’ve discovered that reinvention begins at home, and that can mean only one thing: homewares shopping.
-Cue montage of us galumphing through Brisbane/Meanijn’s best furniture stores in search of a coffee table that reminds us just slightly of the one Don Draper had in his office in season 6 of Mad Men.
+Home is where the heart is, and our hearts are beating for an updated space decked out in dreamy homewares.
+Cue montage of us galumphing through Brisbane/Meanijn’s best furniture stores and antique shops in search of a coffee table that reminds us just slightly of the one Don Draper had in his office in season 6 of Mad Men.

-Here at Urban List we think that shopping for furniture is some of the best fun you can have without strobe lights, and with the selection of functional eye candy you'll find at these Brisbane furniture stores it’s like visiting museums with exhibits you’re allowed to sit on.
+Here at Urban List we think that shopping for furniture is some of the best fun you can have without strobe lights, and with the selection of functional eye candy you'll find at these Brisbane furniture stores and antique shops it’s like visiting museums with exhibits you’re allowed to sit on.

 St Barts